-The reasons why we recommend a fertilization soak of garlic seed before planting:
+The reasons why we recommend a fertilization soak of garlic seed: